Nebuleon/ReGBA/README.md

 * MD5: `a860e8c0b6d573d191e4ec7db1b1e4f6`;
 * SHA-1: `300c20df6731a33952ded8c436f7f186d25d3492`.

-Once dumped or found, name the file `gba_bios.bin`, and place it in the `TEMPGBA` directory of your storage card.
+Once dumped or found, name the file `gba_bios.bin`, and replace it in the `TEMPGBA` directory of your storage card.
 So the path should look like this:
 `/media/Your-Card/TEMPGBA/gba_bios.bin` on Linux; `E:\TempGBA\gba_bios.bin`
 on Windows.